HibatulM/hibatulM/README.md

 ## Intresting Facts
 - I participated in SparksHacks 2025 hosted at University of Illinois at Chicago.
 Our team chose to focus on the Small biz, big impact track.
+See the pinned projects for more details!